synt7x/knightscript/README.md

 # KnightScript
 KnightScript is a [Lua](https://lua.org/)-JS hybrid language that was designed to target [Knight](https://github.com/knight-lang).
-KnightScript using an optimizing compiler to compile directly to Knight.
+KnightScript uses an optimizing compiler to compile directly to Knight.
 While KnightScript does require Lua for now, it will be self hosted in the future.

 # Running
 In order to run KnightScript, you must first install Lua.
 You can find standalone executables on the Lua [download](https://lua.org/download.html) page.